apache/trafficcontrol/docs/source/tools/traffic_vault_migrate.rst

  :host: The hostname for the Riak server.

  :port: The port for which the Riak server is listening for protobuf connections.

+ :timeout: The number of seconds to wait for each operation.

  :insecure: (Optional) Determines whether to verify insecure certificates.